tosdr/Frontpage/README.md

 $ composer install
 ```

+If no errors are returned, you're good to go!

 ### Configuring Crisp

-Copy `.env.example` to `.env` and edit it according to your settings.
+From the repository root, copy `.env.example` to `.env` and edit it according to your settings.

 ```bash
 $ cp .env.example .env
 ```

-* *The* `GITHUB_TOKEN` *property is required for private repos to access metadata.*
+* *The* `$GITHUB_TOKEN` *variable is required for private repos to access metadata.*

 ### Running Database Migrations

-The database needs to be setup on initial clone, to do this run this command:
+The database needs to be setup after the initial clone.
+To do this, run this command from the root
+of this repository:

 ```bash
 $ php bin/cli.php migrate
 ```

-This will create all necessary tables, install plugins and themes.
+This will create all necessary tables, aswell as install plugins and themes.

 <!--
-No longer required ,managed by migrations
+No longer required, managed by migrations

 ### Install crisp theme